talni/Detection-of-Groups-with-Biased-Representation-in-Ranking/README.md

 # Detection of Groups with Biased Representation in Ranking

 ## Abstract
 Real-life tools for decision-making in many critical domains are based on ranking results.
 With the increasing awareness of algorithmic fairness, recent works have presented measures for fairness in ranking.
-Many of those definitions consider the representation of different ``protected groups'', in the top-$k$ ranked items, for any reasonable $k$. %The protected groups are defined based on the values of some sensitive attributes.
+Many of those definitions consider the representation of different ``protected groups'', in the top-$k$ ranked items, for any reasonable $k$.
 Given the protected groups, confirming algorithmic fairness is a simple task.
 However, the groups' definitions may be unknown in advance.

 In this paper, we study the problem of detecting groups with biased representation in the top-$k$ ranked items, eliminating the need to pre-define protected groups.
 The number of such groups possible can be exponential, making the problem hard.
 We first formalize the problem, using two different fairness measures: global representation bounds, and proportional representation.
 Then we present a simple solution that traverses the different groups in the data and reports those with biased representation (by each fairness measure) in the top-$k$ items for each $k$ in a given range.
 We then leverage this method to efficiently tackle the problem for each of the fairness measures, presenting an additional optimization utilizing a local search.
 We conclude with an experimental study, showing the scalability of our approach and demonstrating the usefulness of the proposed optimizations.